 Full programme details are available on the London South Bank University website.

 Applications are now open for a September 2021 start.

-Interviews will be conducted in May 2021.
+Interviews will be conducted on a rolling basis.
 LSBU will notify candidates and confirm the exact dates and times.

 Survival toolkit for the Creative Industries (10 credits)